denten-papers/archive-bloomsbury/main.md

 ## Architecture

-Space is the limitation on the scope of an archive's activity.
+Space limits the scope of an archive's activity.
 The limitation of space is what gives the archive its normative powers.
 Were an archive to house everything available, its archivists need not exercise their powers of discernment.
 They would collect it all.
 It seems tempting then to understand digital archives to be free of space constraint.
-The mission statement of Google, one of the world's most popular search engines, describes the company mission to "organize the world's information and make it universally accessible and useful" [@google].
-Unlike the collection statements we have read above, Google's seem to lack the principle of selection.
+The mission statement of Google, one of the world's most popular search engines, describes the company's goal to "organize the world's information and make it universally accessible and useful" [@_about_2016].
+Unlike the collection statements we have read above, Google's archiving activity seems to lack the principle of selection.
+A number of people in the so-called "life-logging" movement, believe that technology has enabled us to remember everything and that we are entering the age of total recall.
+Gordon Bell, an advocate of this movement,
+writes:

+> If you choose, everything you see can be automatically photographed and spirited away into your personal image library within your e-memory.
+Everything you hear can be saved as digital audio files.
+Software can allow you to scan your pictures for writing and your audio files for words to come up with searchable text transcripts of your life.
+If you choose, you can save every e-mail you send and receive and archive every Web page you visit.
+You can record your location and path through the world.
+You can record every rise and dip in your heart rate, body temperature, blood sugar, anxiety, arousal, and alertness, and log them into your personal health file.

 You can begin to understand now why in thinking about archives I evoked not only the obvious few public archives like the state library, but also the numerous small private archives that increasingly house details of our everyday life.
 A collection of home photographs on a personal computer answers all of our minimal definitions of an archive.
 It consists of documents, collected in a specially alloted for them space, and described with meta-data---tags, file names, a method of organized storage and retrieval.
 Once the purview of large institutions, the archive is now ubiquitous.
 We are all archivists, in a sense, engaged in the activity of capturing, storing, and sorting records.

-The dream of preserving everything.

-Who gets access?
-How?
-Is there a guard at the door?
-Do you get searched?
-How are the rooms arranged?
-Shadow Libraries
+One cannot deny that the ubiquity of inexpensive storage media is changing the society's relationship with its archives.
+If we are to record everything on our own, what role will sanctioned archives play in the formation of collective memory?
+We cannot forget also that despite the evanescent appearances, digital archives too have their place.
+At some point, our ephemeral capture, sharing, and storage activity meets the concrete realities of digital storage.
+All those photographs, videos, sound files, and texts gain a hefty material presence in aggregate.
+The very metaphor of "cloud" storage obscures the realities of massive data centers, housed in secure bunkers, under surveillance [@hu_prehistory_2015].
+The exclusionary principle returns with a vengeance.
+In many cases, the digital archive is not a public archive, at least no in the sense of a public library.
+The public does not usually have direct access to digitally archived information at the site of its inscription.
+Law sometimes prohibits even the circumvention of the security mechanisms contained in one's own devices [@ginsburg_legal_2005].
+The physical architecture of the archive ultimately governs access to information.
+This holds true for brick and mortar archives just as it does for digital ones.
+A critical approach to understanding any archive must include the examination of physical barriers to entry and exit.
+For example, the utopian vision of total recall excludes global populations without access to the internet and those who access the internet through low-fidelity connections on tiny screens and in internet cafés on rented machines [@qiu_working-class_2009;
+@wyche_facebook_2013; @mariscal_aviles_informational_2016].

-## Metadata
+## Catalog

-How are things organized?
-The scratch collector.
+The taxonomy, or the way of organizing information, constitutes another axis of exclusion in the archive.
+What happens to documents that are archived, but not cataloged?
+Such documents are lost to time.
+They are technically in the archive, but practically inaccessible.
+In this way, the document within the archive relates not only to the concrete architecture of the building that houses the archive but also to the epistemological architecture of the catalog.
+The catalog locates the document in the ideational space, just as the building---stacks and bookshelves---locates it in the physical.
+To be lost in one is to be lost in the other.
+Thus in addition to asking What was collected? and How is it accessed? we should also ask, How is it organized?
+What logics, what epistemological regimes govern the order

+The advent of powerful computational archive technologies---databases, indexers, crawlers---precipitated a shift from the

-## Further Reading
+## Suggested Reading

+Derrida, Jacques, and Eric Prenowitz.
+1995.
+"Archive Fever: A Freudian Impression." *Diacritics* 25 (2): 9–63.

+Gitelman, Lisa.
+2014. *Paper Knowledge: Toward a Media History of Documents*.
+North Carolina: Duke University Press.

+Hamilton, Carolyn, Verne Harris, Michèle Pickover, Graeme Reid, Razia Saleh, and Jane Taylor.
+2012. *Refiguring the Archive*.
+Springer Science & Business Media.

+Mayer-Schönberger, Viktor.
+2009. *Delete: The Virtue of Forgetting in the Digital Age*.
+Princeton: Princeton University Press.

+Richards, Thomas.
+1993. *The Imperial Archive: Knowledge and the Fantasy of Empire*.
+London, New York: Verso.

+Stoler, Ann Laura.
+2009. *Along the Archival Grain: Epistemic Anxieties and Colonial Common Sense*.
+Princeton, NJ: Princeton University Press.

+Vismann, Cornelia, and Geoffrey Winthrop-Young.
+2008. *Files: Law and Media Technology*.
+Stanford, Calif.: Stanford University Press.

+Qiu, Jack Linchuan.
+2009. *Working-Class Network Society Communication Technology and the Information Have-Less in Urban China*.
+Cambridge, Mass.:
+MIT Press.

+## Bibliography